Chicken meat vs Turkey meat - Health impact and Nutrition Comparison

-The USDA recommends that all poultry, including turkey and chicken meat, are cooked at a minimum internal temperature of 165ºF or 74ºC (2).
+The USDA recommends that all poultry, including turkey and chicken meat, be cooked at a minimum internal temperature of 165ºF or 74ºC (2).

-Chicken is much more commonly consumed throughout the year, while turkey meat is often considered to be festive and cooked on special occasions, such as Thanksgiving and Christmas.
+Chicken is much more commonly consumed throughout the year, while turkey meat is often considered festive and is cooked on special occasions, such as Thanksgiving and Christmas.